brianreinhold/NordicPHDs/README.md

 ## **PHD-Gateway Exchange Sequence**

 The exchange between the gateway client and PHD is steered from the client and is _synchronous and ordered._ The client sends commands to get the MPM packets in a specified order.
+The client cannot send another command until the server indicates it is done with the previous command.

 - Request current time and clock information
   - PHD sends current time and clock information packet – may indicate no time support